Parth-Dabholkar/COMPS_SEM-5/README.md

 **Professional Communication and Ethics - 2**: Enhance your professional communication skills and ethical awareness through this section.
 Access guides, templates, and reference materials for effective communication and ethical decision-making in the tech industry.

+**Contributions**
+Contributions to this repository are welcome!
+If you have additional resources, improvements, or corrections to share, please feel free to submit pull requests.
+Your contributions will help make this repository a valuable resource for fellow students.

 **If you cannot preview the file, just download it.**